zik-uralov/daily-jokes/joke_history.md

 - 2025-10-29 23:18:24: Chuck Norris can make Happy Wheels cry. (source: https://api.chucknorris.io/jokes/random)
 - 2025-10-29 23:29:03: If two vegans are having an argument, is it still considered beef? (source: https://icanhazdadjoke.com/)
 - 2025-10-29 23:31:39: Java is like Alzheimer's, it starts off slow, but eventually, your memory is gone.
+- 2025-10-30 14:12:14: Have a great weekend!
+I hope your code behaves the same on Monday as it did on Friday.